Planning for yourself and your family

 Maintenance payments do not usually qualify for tax relief.
 The special CGT and IHT treatment for transfers between spouses applies throughout the tax year in which separation occurs.
 For CGT, transfers in subsequent years are dealt with under the rules for disposals between connected persons, with the disposal treated as a sale at market value, which could result in substantial chargeable gains.
 For IHT, transfers remain exempt until the decree absolute.
 Timing is crucial; we can assist you.

-Contingency planning could help to protect your family if you die or are incapacitated.
+Contingency planning could help to protect your family if you die or become incapacitated.
 This might include taking out adequate insurance cover, perhaps with life assurance written into trust to ensure quick access to funds.
 It is also essential to make a Will.
 We also strongly recommend that you and your spouse:

 - Make a living Will (also called 'advance decisions')